docker/docs/content/guides/docker-concepts/running-containers/persisting-container-data.md

 > **Sharing files using volumes**
 >
-> As a pro-tip, you can attach the same volume to multiple containers to easily share files between containers.
+> You can attach the same volume to multiple containers to share files between containers.
 This might be helpful in scenarios such as log aggregation, data pipelines, or other event-driven applications.
 { .tip }